 Any observational notes or survey responses will be kept confidential, and we will only report aggregate data or anonymized quotes in our research.
 The only risk associated with participating in this study is that participants may feel confusion or embarrassment in trying to understand how to use Gather.town.
 The direct benefit of this research is the opportunity to try out and learn about new technologies and socialize with other older adults.
 The compensation for this study is $30 per session attended with a $10 bonus if all three sessions are attended, for a total potential compensation of $100.

 If you are an older adult (age 65+), speak and read English, have an active email address (for session scheduling), and consider yourself to have reasonably good mental health, you are eligible to participate in this study.

-This research has IS AWAITING APPROVAL by the University of Manitoba Joint Faculty Research Ethics Board.
-If you have any concerns or complaints about this project you may contact any of the above-named persons or the Human Ethics Coordinator at 204-474-7122 or email@example.com.
+This research has has been approved by the University of Manitoba Joint Faculty Research Ethics Board.
+If you have any concerns or complaints about this project you may contact any of the above-named persons or the Human Ethics Coordinator at 204-474-7122 or firstname.lastname@example.org.

 To ask questions about this study, please email Dr. Celine Latulipe: email@example.com.

 This study is a group study and so individual participants must sign up to participate in a specific set of pre-scheduled sessions.
 There are two options: three sessions during the first week of August or three sessions during the second week of August.
 Details on exact dates and times are below.